 Take note though, this card has a 2.7% foreign transaction fee.

-Check out our full review of Blue Cash Preferred® Card from American Express for more details.
+Learn more about the Blue Cash Preferred® Card from American Express

 Best for balance transfers: USAA Rate Advantage Credit Card